 3. Ħal-Salfieni Hypogeum

-Shrouded in mystery, this UNESCO World Heritage site is an underground prehistoric sanctuary and burial site; the only one of its kind in Europe.
+Shrouded in mystery, this UNESCO World Heritage site is an underground prehistoric sanctuary and burial site, the only one of its kind in Europe.
 The catacomb chambers at the Hypgoeum are remarkably well preserved, with red ochre paintings and carvings on the walls.
-There are many legends and theories about the existence of this site but it’s best to visit and listen to the audiotapes or join a guided tour.
-Due to limited daily visitors, it’s best to book this site months in advance.
+There are many legends and theories about the existence of this site, but it’s best to visit and listen to the audiotapes or join a guided tour.
+Due to limited daily visitors, booking this site months in advance is best.

 4. Għar Dalam (Birżebbuġa)